-Designed for use with the Global Development And Environment Institute's In Context textbooks
+Designed for use with the Global Development And Environment Institute's Environmental and Natural Resource Economics textbook

 Accounting for Carbon Emission Externalities in U.S. Environmental Policy

 As discussed in the text, carbon emissions represent a negative externality due to their contribution to global climate change.
 Unregulated market outcomes will be economically inefficient in the presence of a negative externality.
 An efficient outcome can be achieved by instituting a Pigovian tax which fully internalizes the externality.
 But in order to design efficient policies, it is necessary first to determine the cost of the externality damages associated with carbon emissions.